-Sickle Cell Patient Reveals Why She Is Volunteering For Landmark Gene-Editing Study
+In A 1st, Doctors In U.S. Use CRISPR Tool To Treat Patient With Genetic Disorder

 "It's horrible," Gray says.
 "When you can't walk or lift up a spoon to feed yourself, it gets real hard."

-For the study, doctors are using cells taken from patients' own bone marrow that will be genetically modified with CRISPR to make them produce a protein that is usually only made by fetuses and by babies for a short time following birth.
+For the study, doctors are using cells taken from patients' own bone marrow that have been genetically modified with CRISPR to make them produce a protein that is usually only made by fetuses and by babies for a short time following birth.

-The hope is this protein will compensate for the defective protein that causes sickle cell disease and enable patients to live normally for the rest of their lives.
+The hope is this protein will compensate for the defective protein that causes sickle cell disease and will enable patients to live normally for the rest of their lives.

 "It's exciting to see that we might be on the cusp of a highly effective therapy for patients with sickle cell," says Dr. David Altshuler, executive vice president, global research and chief scientific officer at Vertex Pharmaceuticals in Boston.
-Vertex is co-sponsoring the study with CRISPR Therapeutics of Cambridge, Mass.
+Vertex is conducting the study with CRISPR Therapeutics of Cambridge, Mass.

+CRISPR Therapeutics announced the treatment of the first volunteer on Monday but did not name the patient.
+However, NPR got exclusive access to Gray.

 "People with sickle cell disease have been waiting a long time for therapies that just let them live a normal life," Altshuler says.